james-larsen/O365-email-attachment-processor/README.md

     * ***filename***:  List of strings to check against the "Filename" field of each attachment
 * ***delivery***
     * ***target***:  Delivery target type (local, s3 or email_forward)
-    * ***append_datetime***:  Whether to append the email datetime to the end of the attachment.
+    * ***append_datetime***:  Whether to append the email datetime to the end of the attachment name.
 Accepts "True", anything else will be evaluated to False.
 Date will be in the format of "_YYYY-MM-DD_HHMISS" in the UTC timezone
     * ***path***:  Local file path to deliver attachments
     * ***region***:  S3 bucket region
     * ***bucket***:  S3 bucket name